 After a fair bit of teasing, the 2020 Triumph Street Triple RS is finally among us.
 While it isn't an exact departure from the outgoing generation, especially in terms of visuals, the engineers at Triumph have made some significant changes to the new bike, under its skin.
 Here are the top five highlights of the 2020 Street Triple RS.

-The Street Triple RS is one of the first Triumph motorcycles to feature an engine developed by the brand's Moto2 engine department.
-But for the 2020 model, the 765cc motor now features lighter components, in the form of a new exhaust cam & higher precision machining on the crankshaft, clutch and balancer, which has resulted in engine mass reduction & consequently, the three-cylinder motor generates more torque than before (79Nm) but the power output remains unchanged at 121.3bhp.
+For 2020, the Triumph Street Triple's 765cc motor features lighter components, in the form of a new exhaust cam & higher precision machining on the crankshaft, clutch and balancer, which has resulted in engine mass reduction & consequently, the three-cylinder motor generates more torque than before (79Nm) but the power output remains unchanged at 121.3bhp.
 The motor has also been updated for Euro 5 emission norms.

 Gearbox, Clutch & Exhaust